justinmccoy/lab-watson-automatic-model-builder/README.md

 As of 2/5/2018, the Machine Learning service on IBM Cloud is only available in the US South or United Kingdom regions.

 ### 1. Create an instance of the Watson Studio Service
-Watson Studio is your IDE for Machine Learning and Data Science combining opensource tools, and libraries into a unitified Cloud based platform for discovering and sharing insights.
-For this lab we're using the Automatic Model Builder simplifying the data preparation, training, and evaluation steps of machine leanring.
+Watson Studio is your IDE for Machine Learning and Data Science, combining opensource tools, and libraries into a unified Cloud based platform for discovering and sharing insights.
+For this lab we're using the Automatic Model Builder simplifying the data preparation, training, and evaluation steps of machine learning.

 * In your browser go to the [IBM Cloud Dashboard](https://console.bluemix.net/dashboard/apps) and click `Catalog`.